| Club Name: | West Ham United |

 Named changed to: West Ham United (1898 – present)

-The club was founded in 1895 and was originally known as “Thames Ironworks FC”.
+The club were founded in 1895 and West Ham United were originally known as ‘Thames Ironworks FC’.

-West Ham has called three stadiums their home over the years with the London Stadium becoming the club’s permanent residence in 2016.
+West Ham have called three stadiums their home over the years, with London Stadium becoming the club’s permanent residence in 2016.

 First stadium: Memorial Ground (1895-1904)